davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 3.8.9 =

+* Timing for segments of the meeting now displayed in the inspector sidebar for roles and agenda notes.
+Timing summary updates as "time allowed" and "padding time" are changed.

 = 3.8.4 =